LIVING WITH LHON

 Modifications to the home can make life easier.

 Transportation is a sudden, significant concern when LHON vision loss occurs.
 At first, with one good eye it seems okay to drive but it’s dangerous since depth perception is impacted.
 And since the second eye will almost always eventually lose vision as profoundly as the first eye, often surprisingly quickly, it’s important to be aware of when driving should end for safety reasons, despite the frustration that loss of independence can cause.
-While it's emotionally challenging to give up driving during the acute phase of vision loss, there are many in the LHON community who would acknowledge that the continued driving longer than it was safe, and regret it in retrospect.
+While it's emotionally challenging to give up driving during the acute phase of vision loss, there are many in the LHON community who would acknowledge that they continued driving longer than it was safe, and regret it in retrospect.
 It's far better to stop driving a month too soon, than a day too late.
 In the U.S., it is illegal to drive in all except 3 states when the better eye is worse than 20/40.
 (NJ and WY-20/50; GA-20/60).

-Since driving is not an option with LHON vision, it’s helpful to live in an area where services can be easily accessed without a car.
+Since driving is not an option for almost everyone affected by LHON, it’s helpful to live in an area where services can be easily accessed without a car.
 Locations can be assessed at this website.

 Options such as Uber and Lyft, as well as paratransit, can be helpful.

 3. Assistive Technology, Reading, Films, & TV

 There is an extensive variety of assistive technology available for people with low vision, and the options continue to increase.
 With adequate magnification, such as with a CCTV, many of those with LHON vision can read enlarged text using their remaining peripheral vision.
-Voiceover settings in cell phones, and computer software such as ZoomText, Kurzweil and JAWS, as well as the built-in accessibility features of Apple products, are used by many with LHON.
+Voiceover settings in cell phones, and computer software such as ZoomText, Kurzweil and JAWS, as well as the built-in accessibility features of other Apple products, are used by many with LHON.
 These Facebook groups are a very good resource.

 These videos provide an overview of Assistive Technology options.